giorgiokito/WAI/README.md

   - **facebook**
   - **twitter**
   - **linkedin**
-  - *Additional platforms as needed.*
+  - *Additional platforms can be added as needed.*

 ### Locations